yodrew/darkroomretreat/manuscript/format.md

 # 4 - format {#format}

 We can use darkness in various formats for different reasons.
 Here, I describe formats in which I have experienced deep rest and gotten positive results in my energy level, psychic state, and general well-being.
+I also explain ways darkness can go wrong and how to easily avoid them.

 I recommend gradually increasing the length of stays in darkness.
 First darken your bedroom for sleeping and maybe mini-retreats (12--16 hours).
 This improves your sleep and gives you a taste of a retreat.
 Upgrade it for a 4-day retreat.
 This gives you relief, some profound rest, and the beginnings of healing.